 Is it painful?

-As the procedure is done under local anaesthetic and tumescence anaesthesia, most patients feel very minimal to no discomfort.
+As the procedure is done under local anaesthetic, most patients feel very little to no discomfort.

 Is it effective?

-It is the most efficient and successful treatment for varicose veins, with closure rates of 99.8%.
-This means that the chances of the vein returning in the same region is very, very low.
+This is the most efficient and successful treatment for varicose veins, with closure rates of 99.8%.
+This means that the chances of the vein returning in the same region are extremely low.